jlhonora/mspgcc-install/README.md

 ## Building every part separately ##

-In the following sections you will find how to build each part of the project in order.
+In the following sections you will find how to build each part of the project in order. __NOTE: These are not the latest instructions on how to build mspgcc, please refer to the `install-all` script for the most up-to-date way of building it.__

 ## mspgcc basics ##
 ```bash